SJ22032003/geekster-react-module/README.md

 - `DAY_7_AXIOS/`: Learn how to make HTTP requests in React using Axios.
 - `DAY_8_OPTIMIZATION/`: Learn about optimization techniques in React.
 - `REVISION/`: Revision materials and interview questions for self-study.
+- `PROJECT/`: A project to test your React skills.

 ## Getting Started